dj-jayu/Img_link_to_local_markdown/README.md

 - Download the "main.py" file above from GitHub
 - Save the downloaded "main.py" file in the same folder as the markdown files you want to modify
 - Double click on the file and wait for it's completion
-- Look on your parent folder for a new folder called "External_Imgs_to_Local_Files"
+- Look on your current folder for a new folder called "Images"
 - Inside you will find the modified markdown files with links to the downloaded images